 9. Where / we / going?

-In this fun and engaging ESL activity, the students will make five 'questions with do' that they'll use to interview a partner.
-Before they begin, add the following prompts to the board to help them, elicit some example questions:
+The students will make five 'questions with do' that they'll use to interview a partner.
+Before they begin, add the following prompts to the board to help them, and elicit some example questions:

 Get up? / Go to bed?

 When they have finished creating their questions, split the class into pairs and tell the students to interview each other using the present simple queries that they have created.